VLTI-GRAVITY measurements of cool evolved stars: II. Pulsation properties and mass-loss process of the Mira star R Car

 We also compared our time series of R Car to CO5BOLD simulations of AGB stars \citep{freytag12}, namely AGB model st28gm05n057 \citep{ahmad25}.
 We calculated the $K$-band intensity during several pulsation cycles.
-We found a qualitative agreement for the variability of the atmospheric extension, with the continuum, $\ion{Ti}{i}$ and $ \ion{Sc}{i}$ showing pulsations related to the light curve, although showing maximum angular diameters significantly preceding the minimum brightness.
-The AGB model is less extended than our observed stars, especially at molecular bands of H$_2$O, while CO shows a reasonable agreement.
-Overall, the simulation shows pulsations, as well as several non-spherical outflows, which are different in each pulsation cycle.
+We found a qualitative agreement for the variability of the atmospheric extension, with the continuum and $\ion{Ti}{i}$ and $ \ion{Sc}{i}$ showing pulsations related to the light curve, although showing maximum angular diameters significantly preceding the minimum brightness.
+The AGB model is less extended than our observed stars, especially at the molecular bands of H$_2$O, while CO shows a reasonable agreement.
+Overall, the simulation shows pulsations as well as several non-spherical outflows, which are different in each pulsation cycle.
 The discrepancy in molecular bands of H$_2$O may be due to the gray Rosseland opacity approximation in the models \citep{hofner19}.
-This shows the necessity to properly take into account wavelength-dependent opacity, as already done by \citet{freytag23}, to achieve better agreement with the observations.
+This shows the necessity of properly accounting for wavelength-dependent opacity, as already done by \citet{freytag23}, to achieve better agreement with the observations.
 A radiative pressure on molecular lines could also play a major role \citep[e.g.,][]{josselin07}.

-Overall, we have demonstrated that new 3D models show a better agreement with the atmospheric extension than in the previous studies \citep[e.g.,][]{arroyo15}, and that it is possible to reproduce similar pulsation properties over several pulsation cycles.
-Future studies will compare the atmospheric extension of new AGB and RSG models in CO5BOLD, while other new 3D grids are also being developed, such as AREPO-RSG \citep{ma25}.
+Overall, we have demonstrated that new 3D models show a better agreement with the atmospheric extension than in previous studies \citep[e.g.,][]{arroyo15} and that it is possible to reproduce similar pulsation properties over several pulsation cycles.
+Future studies will compare the atmospheric extension of new AGB and RSG models in CO5BOLD, and other new 3D grids are also being developed, such as AREPO-RSG \citep{ma25}.